linda-ge/side-project/README.md

 # side-project
-This is a side project that will be designed, product-managed, and coded by myself.
+This is a side project that will be designed, product-managed, and coded (React front-end, Flask/Python back-end) by myself.

 # MVP
 ## Pt.
 1